 It is a myth that you should rest if you have arthritis, sore muscles, or a minor injury.
 It is more imperative in these situations that you move those joints.

-Please note: I am not including in this a broken bone, torn tendon such as a rotator cuff, or achilles rupture or a knee injury such as an ACL, MCL or meniscus tear.
+Please note: I am not including in this a broken bone, torn tendon such as a rotator cuff, or achilles rupture or a knee injury such as an ACL, MCL or meniscus tear which require intervention from a specialized healthcare provider .

-So, acknowledging that change is hard, I highly recommend you jump into the discomfort so you can minimize the deterioration of the aging process and general health issues and ensure that the quality of your life will be as high as possible.
+Acknowledging that change is hard, I highly recommend jumping into the discomfort so you can minimize the deterioration and health issues associated with the aging process.
+This will help to keep the quality of your life as high as possible.

 Start eating healthier